WHO GOES THERE? (1938)

 Two other names are associated, but without on screen credit, with the screenplay.
 Ben Hecht was one of the greats of screenplay writing.
 He was also a journalist and novelist, but his motion picture credits contain the original 1932 "Scarface", Alfred Hitchcock's 1945 "Spellbound" and 1946's "Notorious", Carlo Ponti's 1954 "Ulysses".
 Where he adapted Homer's "The Odyssey" for a movie starring American actor Kirk Douglas.
 Hecht also wrote the original story "Queen of the Universe" that was turned into the 1958 cult Sci-Fi classic "Queen of Outer Space".

 The other screenplay contributor, as with all his films, was Howard Hawks.
 Scenes like the opening Poker Game have his signature character dialogue.
 As one character starts talking over another character's lines giving a realistic touch to the conversation within Hawks' crisp dialogue.

-The first time credit for directing a feature film went to Howard Hawks' long time cameraman Christian Nyby, but there are three views on who actually directed "The Thing from Another World".
+The first time credit for directing a feature film went to Howard Hawks' long time cameraman and film editor Christian Nyby, but there are three views on who actually directed "The Thing from Another World".

 On holds that it was only Nyby.
 The counter opinion focuses on scene composition indicating within some of the shots there is the known look of Howard Hawks.
 As Christian Nyby's defenders point out.
 After being Hawks' camera man for so many years.
 It is logical that Christian Nyby should have been aware of how Hawks shot certain types of scenes.